-The FORD/IARD team receives the candidates' files and test results from the Public Service Commission in late December or early January.
-Program applicants who meet the educational requirements and have strong scores on the three tests may be called for an interview between January and April.
+As part of the application process, you will be required to register for a testing session with the Public Service Commission.
+Testing sessions are held across Canada and abroad in the fall.
+If you have already passed these tests and the results are still valid, please indicate this in your application.
+The FORD/IARD Program team receives candidates' files and test results from the Public Service Commission in late December or early January.
+If you meet the educational requirements and have strong scores on the three tests, you may be called for an interview between January and April.

-If you are successful at the interview, your name will be placed in our national inventory for up to 12 months and your file will be referred to hiring departments and agencies as suitable job openings arise.
-If a hiring department is considering you, they will invite you to attend an interview or they may conduct a telephone interview with you.
+If you are successful at the interview, your name will be placed in our national inventory for up to 12 months, and your file will be referred to hiring departments and agencies as suitable job openings arise.
+If a hiring department is considering you, they will invite you to attend an in-person interview or they may conduct a telephone interview with you.

-If you are successful in qualifying for the FORD/IARD program, you may be invited for an interview with a hiring department.
+If you are successful in qualifying for the FORD/IARD Program, you may be invited for an interview with a hiring department.
 You can ask whether the interview is for a finance or an internal audit position.
 You can also ask what to expect at the interview.
 Lastly, it is a good idea to visit the department's website and read some background information on the department, including its mandate and programs.
 You can find a list of government departments online.